lopezdsr/sql-query/index_management.md

 For non-partitioned tables, indexing must be done by using the [Cloud {{site.data.keyword.cos_short}} URI](/docs/services/sql-query?topic=sql-query-sql-reference#COSURI).
 In this case, the same metadata is used whether a query accesses the table by name or by physical location by using the Cloud {{site.data.keyword.cos_short}} URI.

 For [partitioned tables](/docs/sql-query?topic=sql-query-hivemetastore#partitioned), indexes that are created in the Cloud {{site.data.keyword.cos_short}} URI are not used when you access a table by name.
-Instead, all perceding command and query examples must be rewritten by replacing the Cloud {{site.data.keyword.cos_short}} URI with the table name, by using the ON TABLE clause.
-For example, for the perceding CREATE INDEX statement, to index a table named *metergen*, use the following syntax:
+Instead, all preceding command and query examples must be rewritten by replacing the Cloud {{site.data.keyword.cos_short}} URI with the table name, by using the ON TABLE clause.
+For example, for the preceding CREATE INDEX statement, to index a table named `metergen` use the following syntax:

 ```
 CREATE METAINDEX